-Associate Chair and Associate Professor
+Associate Chair and Professor of English

-Ann C Christensen is currently the associate chair and an associate professor of English, a faculty affiliate in the Women, Gender, and Sexuality Studies Program, and founding member of the Empire Studies Research Collective.
+Ann C Christensen is currently the associate chair and a professor of English, a faculty affiliate in the Women, Gender, and Sexuality Studies Program, and founding member of the Empire Studies Research Collective.
 Specializing in the literature and culture of early modern England, Professor Christensen teaches and writes on the theatre of William Shakespeare, Ben Jonson, Thomas Heywood, and others, using feminist historicist methods and attending to economic structures—from kitchen labor to global traffic.
 Christensen’s new book Separation Scenes: Domestic Drama in Early Modern England 1590-1630 (University of Nebraska Press, 2017) argues that the popular genre of domestic tragedy deliberated the ways in which the increase in men’s commercial travel impacted the home.
 Her current scholarly projects include a modern critical edition of A Warning for Fair Women, a 1599 play that deserves to be read, taught, and performed—and it is!
 The play is under contract at Nebraska for the Early Modern Cultural Studies Series, and will be performed at the Attending to Women in Early Modern Europe conference at the University of Wisconsin, Milwaukee in June 2018.
 Christensen thanks Ms. Aubrey Cowley for helping her transcribe the black letter text.
 Teaching Shakespeare in Houston is a new program based at UH and created by Christensen with Laura Turchi; TSH offers programming and networking for area teachers and others who are interested in ways that Shakespeare can empower youth.
 She is the faculty sponsor of the UH SHX Club and the UH Improv Club, and has other smaller projects on women and war and women and shopping in early modern England.

 Christensen’s previous scholarship on such topics as the ambivalent roles of tradesmen’s wives in city comedy, adaptations of the Aeneas and Dido story from Virgil to Marlowe, representations of women’s work, the discursive and labor practices of the East India Company, and the history of economic criticism in the field has appeared in Early Modern Studies Journal, SEL, Marlowe Studies Annual, and Early Modern Women as well as the collections, Gendered Routes and Spaces in the Early Modern World (Ashgate, 2015) and Global Traffic: Discourses and Practices of Trade in English Literature and Culture from 1550-1700 (Palgrave, 2008).